 But offshore anglers also catch their share of cobia regardless of the season.
 One of the most common ways to catch cobia is simply toss live or dead bait out on the surface of the water while anchored up grouper fishing.
 Cobia and the sharks they often swim with are both opportunistic feeders that will eat just about anything.

 If you are interested in catching a cobia, try to work it into your fishing expedition, be it for snook, tarpon, sailfish or marlin.
 The Hawks Cay Marina has seven offshore boats that specialize in everything from big game fishing to mahi mahi.

-The Tailwalker, the Final Final and the War Eagle are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.
+The Tailwalker and the Final Final are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.
 But if you are looking for a little adventure, check out the Snapshot, a center-console that will also run tuna fishing charters.
 The Eagle Eye is a smaller boats that will still get you out beyond the reef.

 Most of the cobia you will encounter will be in the 30- to 50-pound range.
 But remember, this fish can grow to more than 100 pounds, which makes cobia, on hook and line or spearfishing, a species to reckon with.
 Cobia are good sport, great table fare and well worth the extra effort.